wilson-lab/nat-tech/README.md

 website](https://neuprint.janelia.org/help/videos?dataset=hemibrain) and
 accessed programmatically in R using [neuprintr](https://github.com/natverse/neuprintr).
-This tool also will match the registered data to the corresponding neuron in the hemibrain connectome.
+This tool also will help you co-visualize the registered data to the corresponding neuron in the hemibrain connectome.
+The user must specifcy what cell type they want included in the hemibrain .nrrd file.

 # How have these registrations been performed?